Henry Major: Ordained ministry

 Major was ordained by William Cowie, Bishop of Auckland, as a deacon in 1895 and as a priest in 1896.
 He served his curacy at St Mark's Church, Remuera in the Diocese of Auckland between 1895 and 1899.
 He then moved to the Diocese of Wellington, where he was acting vicar of Waitotara from 1899 to 1900, and vicar of St Peter's Church, Hamilton from 1900 to 1903.

 In 1903, Major left New Zealand to return to England.
 He entered Exeter College, Oxford to study theology, and graduated after two years of study with a BA degree in 1905: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
 While at Oxford, he was exposed to modernist theology, liberal Christianity, and historical criticism of the Bible.

 In January 1906, Major moved to Ripon, Yorkshire where he had been appointed chaplain of the Ripon Clergy College.
 That year, he was additionally appointed vice-principal of the college.
 In Ripon, he came under the influence of the broad church Bishop of Ripon, William Boyd Carpenter.
-In addition to his scholarly appointments, he maintained his parish ministry: first as curate of North Stainley (1908 to 1911), then as Rector of Copgrove (1911 to 1919).
+In addition to his scholarly appointments, he maintained his parish ministry: first as curate of North Stainley (1908 to 1911), then as Rector of St Michael's Church, Copgrove (1911 to 1919).

 In 1919, Major was made Principal of the Ripon Clergy College: that year, he oversaw the move of the college from Yorkshire to Parks Road, Oxford, Oxfordshire, and its renaming as Ripon Hall, Oxford.
 He was a Select Preacher at the University of Oxford in 1922 and at the University of Cambridge in 1925.
 In 1924, he was awarded a Doctor of Divinity (DD) degree by the University of Oxford: the DD is the most senior degree awarded by the university.
 He delivered the William Belden Noble Lectures at Harvard University in 1925.
 From 1929 until his death, he was also Vicar of Merton, Oxfordshire.
 In 1933, he once more oversaw the moving of the college, and it relocated to Boars Hill, a village on the outskirts of Oxford: this time, however, it retained its name.
 He kept the college open during the Second World War, although with reduced students and some of the college's buildings were given over to be used as a hospital.
 Having become increasingly deaf, he stepped down as Principal of Ripon Hall, Oxford in 1948, and retired to the vicarage at Merton.